United Nations Disengagement Observer Force: History

 On 10 May 2013, the Philippine Secretary of Foreign Affairs, Albert del Rosario announced his intentions to pull out their contingent of UN peacekeepers from the UNDOF zone.
 He suggested the risks in the area had gone "beyond tolerable limits".
 The announcement followed the kidnapping of four peacekeepers, shown on video to be kept as human shields by the Yarmouk Martyrs Brigade.
 The total Philippine contingent numbered 342, approximately one third of the UN contingent at the time.
 On 6 June 2013, the Austrian chancellor Werner Faymann and Austrian foreign minister Michael Spindelegger announced that Austria would withdraw its troops from the UNDOF mission.
 This decision was made after Syrian rebels had attacked and temporarily captured the border crossing at Quneitra.
 A Filipino peacekeeper was wounded in the fighting.
 The Japanese and Croatians also withdrew around this time.

 To replace the Austrians, a contingent of Nepalese troops, some 130 strong, were redeployed from Lebanon where they had formed part of the United Nations Interim Force in Lebanon; the Fijians also deployed 170 more troops.
 Ireland also deployed 115 peacekeepers to serve with UNDOF in September 2013, based at Camp Faouar.
 The Irish peacekeepers were attacked by Syrian rebels on 29 November 2013.
 The Irish convoy came under small arms fire and was hit with an explosion before the rebels retreated.

 In August 2014, Syrian rebels captured Fijian peacekeepers and surrounded Filipinos manning two separate UN posts.
 A group of 72 Filipino troops were also surrounded, but later managed to escape after engaging about 100 Islamist militants surrounding them in a seven-hour firefight.
 Irish UNDOF troops helped in the rescue.
 The 45 captured Fijian peacekeepers were released by al-Nusra Front rebels on 11 September 2014.

 On 13 October 2017, Major General Francis Vib-Sanziri of Ghana was appointed as Head of Mission and Force Commander of UNDOF.
 He succeeded Major General Jai Shanker Menon of India, whose assignment ended on 30 September 2017.

 UNDOF's budget is approved on an annual basis by the UN General Assembly.
 Its budget for July 2017 – June 2018 was US$57,653,700, representing less than 1% of the UN peacekeeping budget.
 As of 2017, there have been 58 fatalities, including one civilian staff, since 1974.

 As of March 2021, UNDOF consisted of 1,096 troops provided by Nepal, India, Uruguay, Fiji, Ireland, Ghana, the Czech Republic and Bhutan.
 The troops are assisted by military observers from UNTSO's Observer Group Golan, along with international and local civilian staff.

+On 7 December 2024 armed individuals penetrated UNDOF position 10A near Hader, exchanged fire with peacekeepers and looted equipment, which was partially recovered afterwards.